jmdaweb/inputLock/readme.md

 ## Changelog

+### Version 1.2

+* Now the mouse can also be locked
+* New command to lock and unlock only the mouse

 ### Version 1.1

 * If another addon has previously added a capture function to inputManager, it is restored when the input is unlocked.
-* Support for locking mouse

 ### Version 1.0